 Similarly, you can also air-fry the Pooris to reduce hands-on time.
 Or you can fry them and store them in an air tight box.
 Or better yet, simply buy readily available Pooris and proceed with the recipe.

-The gravy keeps well for 2 days when stored at temperatures lesser than 3 degrees.
+The gravy keeps well for 2 days when stored in the refrigerator.
 The mint chutney keeps well for 4 days and the sweet chutney lasts up to a month if handled right.

+This dish is vegan-friendly and is free from soy and nuts.
 If you are looking to make this recipe gluten free, skip the Pooris and enjoy just the gravy with its toppings and sauces.
 Make sure you buy gluten-free sweet chutney.
-If you are not keen on skipping the Pooris, then use potato chips in place of them.
-Works like a charm.
-Just remember to go easy on the salt.
-Also ensure your chips are gluten-free too!

 Soaking the peas (hydrating)